-- When reconstructing employee radiation exposures where records are incomplete or missing, has NIOSH relied on the type of data that provides the most accurate estimate of a worker's exposure? - 2.
-In the absence of measurement data on individual claimants, has NIOSH relied on scientifically valid surrogate data (such as dose measurements for other workers who were employed in the same work location or in similar work processes) to calculate exposure estimates? - 3.
+- 1. When reconstructing employee radiation exposures where records are incomplete or missing, has NIOSH relied on the type of data that provides the most accurate estimate of a worker's exposure? - 2.
+Where no monitoring data exist for given employees, has NIOSH relied on scientifically valid surrogate data (such as dose measurements for other workers who were employed in the same work location or in similar work processes) to calculate exposure estimates? - 3.
 Has NIOSH appropriately accounted for the possibility that instruments used to measure employee exposures in given instances may not have been sufficiently sensitive to detect low levels of radiation?